 The presentence criminal risk-need assessment shall be conducted by a court services officer or a community corrections officer.
 Offenders shall be assigned a risk status based on the results of the assessment.
 K.S.A.
-2019 Supp.
+2020 Supp.
 21-6824(b).

 The presentence drug abuse assessment shall be conducted by a drug abuse treatment program certified by the secretary of corrections to provide assessment and treatment services and shall include a clinical interview and a recommendation concerning drug abuse treatment for the offender.
 See K.S.A.
-2019 Supp.
+2020 Supp.
 75-52,144(b).

-The risk-need assessment and drug abuse assessment are only available to the parties, the sentencing judge, the department of corrections and if requested, the Kansas Sentencing Commission.
+The risk-need assessment and drug abuse assessment are only available to the parties, the sentencing judge, the department of corrections, community correctional services, any entity required to receive the information under the interstate compact for adult offender supervision, and if requested, the Kansas Sentencing Commission.
 K.S.A.
-2019 Supp.
+2020 Supp.
 21-6813(c).